Office: FH 138

 I facilitate an international discussion list and am active in an academic workshop on environmental political theory (please contact me if you wish to join the list).
 The workshop is held annually in conjunction with the Western Political Science Association conference, which also includes a section devoted to environmental political theory.

 At Humboldt, I am a steering committee member for the Campus Center for Appropriate Technology (CCAT) and was proud to receive HSU’s “Club Advisor of the Year” award in 2006 for my work with this student-driven organization.
-I also serve on university’s sustainability steering committee, the Humboldt Energy Independence Fund Committee and was a member of the Cabinet for Institutional Change.
+I am also a representative on the University Senate.
+I have served on university’s sustainability steering committee, the Humboldt Energy Independence Fund Committee and the Cabinet for Institutional Change.

 Are you seeking a recommendation letter from me?